 Keep in mind

-- You can use keyword match types with campaigns that show ads on the Search Network.
-On the Display Network, keywords are treated as broad match.
+You can use keyword match types with campaigns that show ads on the Search Network.
+On the Display Network, keywords are treated as broad match by default.

-We'll show your ads for close variations of your phrase and exact match keywords to maximize your potential to show your ads on relevant searches.
-Close variations include misspellings, singular and plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents.
+So that you don't miss out on potential customers, we'll show your ads for close variations of your phrase match and exact match keywords to maximize the potential for your ads to show on relevant searches.
+Close variations include misspellings, singular forms, plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents.
 So there's no need to separately add close variations as keywords.

-We show your ads for close variations so that you don’t miss out on potential customers.
-For example, if your phrase match keyword is “kid’s scooter”, you’d still want to show your ad when someone searches for “kids scooter” or “kid scooters”.
-Keep in mind that even though we show close variations of your phrase and exact match keywords, these match types still give you more control than broad match.
-That's because broad match keywords also show for synonyms and related searches, which aren't considered close variations.
+Keep in mind that even though we show close variations of your phrase and exact match keywords, these match types still give you more control than broad match and broad match modifier.
+That's because broad match and broad match modifier keywords also show for synonyms and related searches, which aren't considered close variations.

-For app install campaigns, AdWords may extend the scope of some of your keyword match types in ways that are specific to apps.
+For app install campaigns, we may extend the scope of some of your keyword match types in ways that are specific to apps.
 Here's how this can work:

-- For exact and phrase keywords: AdWords may make small changes (like adding or removing the word ‘app’) to search terms to better match with your targeted keywords.
+- For exact match and phrase match keywords, we may make small changes to search terms (like adding or removing the word "app") to better match with your targeted keywords.

-- For broad match keywords: Adwords may use app category information to improve both your targeting precision and reach.
+- For broad match keywords, we may use app category information to improve both your targeting precision and reach.